ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 Usually, organizations have to work with many EDI formats, and integration developers need to have a convenient way to work on EDI data with minimum effort.
 Ballerina EDI libraries facilitate this by allowing organizations to pack all EDI processing the codes of their EDI collections into an importable library.
 Therefore, integration developers can simply import those libraries and convert EDI messages into Ballerina records in a single line of code.

-The command below can be used to generate EDI libraries.
+The below command can be used to generate EDI libraries.

 ```
 $ bal edi libgen -O <org name> -n <library name> -s <EDI schema folder> -o <output folder>
 ```

 A Ballerina library project will be generated in the output folder.
 This library can be built and published by issuing the `bal pack` and `bal push` commands from the output folder.
-Then, the generated library can be imported into any Ballerina project and the generated utility functions of the library can be invoked to parse EDI messages into Ballerina records.
+Then, the generated library can be imported into any Ballerina project, and the generated utility functions of the library can be invoked to parse EDI messages into Ballerina records.

 For example, if an organization (`CityMart`) needs to work with `X12 850`, `810`, `820`, and `855` for handling purchase orders, then, its integration developers can put schemas of those `X12` specifications into a folder as follows.